 Three years ago, vinegar was the ingredient chefs used to get a boost of flavour for their cooking.
 Fast forward to 2019 and vinegar, in particular, apple cider vinegar has transformed from a kitchen basic to a lifestyle hero, thanks to the latest gut health trend that has been taken on by consumers.
+So, what does apple cider vinegar do?

 Recently, consumers have shown a real interest in health, in particularly the well being of their gut, which has resulted in unproven techniques being used and consumed when dining at home and out at restaurants.
 According to Google Trends, interest in gut health has increased amongst Australian search engine queries over the past few years with searches peaking in January 2019; as revellers looked to recover from their festive season over indulgence and set lofty new years’ resolutions.
 The gut health craze has left customers consuming foods such as fermented fruits and vegetables, apple cider vinegar and high fibre products with belief they are beneficial for the gut.